How To Believe In Yourself

 Now that you know why it’s important to believe in yourself, it’s time to define what that actually means and looks like, as it can be a bit different for everyone.

 Start by thinking about a goal you have set for yourself.
-How likely do you think it is that you will accomplish that goal?
+How likely do you think it is that you will take part in actions to accomplish that goal?
 This is a good indicator of your self-belief.

 If you don’t think you’ll accomplish that goal, it may be time to start believing in yourself more.